|On This Page:

 In theaters, in museums, and accompanying television, film, and video presentations, Audio Description is commentary and narration which guides the listener through the presentation with concise, objective descriptions of new scenes, settings, costumes, body language, and "sight gags," all slipped in between portions of dialogue or songs.

-The Federal Government defines Audio Description as follows in its Notice of Proposed Rulemaking for updating the US Access Board's Section 508 Standards, Section E103.4, published February 22, 2015:
+The Federal Government defined Audio Description as follows when it updated the US Access Board's Section 508 Standards, Section E103.4, published February 22, 2015:

 Audio Description.
 Narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone.
 Audio description is a means to inform individuals who are blind or who have low vision about visual content essential for comprehension.
 Audio description of video provides information about actions, characters, scene changes, on-screen text, and other visual content.
 Audio description supplements the regular audio track of a program.
 Audio description is usually added during existing pauses in dialogue.
 Audio description is also called “video description” and “descriptive narration”.

 The DOJ (Department of Justice) defines Audio Description this way:

 Audio description means the spoken narration of a movie's key visual elements, such as the action, settings, facial expressions, costumes, and scene changes.
 Audio description generally requires the use of an audio description device for delivery to a patron.

 §79.3 (a)(3) Video Description/Audio Description.

 The insertion of audio narrated descriptions of a television program's key visual elements into natural pauses between the program's dialogue.

 Finally, the DOJ definition in movie theater regulations says the following, though we would debate the 1997 date: